OCCUPATIONAL HEALTH & SAFETY

 IBERDROLA WITH SAFETY AND OCCUPATIONAL HEALTH

-Iberdrola's goal is zero accidents and the prevention of unsafe situations, which is why more ambitious targets are set every year at all executive levels.
-These objectives target results in both accident rates as well as the steps proactively taken in the Group to reduce incidents.
+The Iberdrola group's goal is zero accidents and the prevention of unsafe situations, which is why more ambitious targets are set every year at all executive levels.
+These objectives target results in both accident rates as well as the steps proactively taken in the group to reduce incidents.